 Abstract: The estimated elasticities appear too small to explain the observed changes in labor occupational structure.
-Most of the increases in the share of white collar employment have been concentrated during recessions, but aggregate investment in technological capital seems procyclical.
 We examine several potential explanations for this puzzle using a panel of Spanish manufacturing firms that provides highly disaggregated information on employees by occupation.
 The empirical evidence results show that the decision of adopting new technologies by new innovative firms is countercyclical, and has a much stronger effect on occupational structure than the accumulation of technological capital by old innovative firms.

 Does Gendered Occupational Structure Affect Married Adults' Early Retirement Decision? - Shieh, Ching-Yi

 Paper presented at the annual meeting of the American Sociological Association

 Abstract: The study result shows that while couples joint decision has a significant influence on their early retirement outcome, the gender inequality and gender discrimination in the wage market also pushes wives to leave their jobs.
 Gendered occupational segregation, womens relative wage, and womens work hours have statistically significant difference on married women’s early retirement outcome across metropolitan areas.
 When wives are in the female-dominated jobs they are more likely to retire early.
 The author concludes that the gender discrimination in the labor force creates different well-being consequences for married men and women.

 The Occupational Structure of Further and Higher Education in Ireland and the Netherlands - Borghans,L., Hughes,G., Smits,W.